 Death Valley is a desert, and that means it gets incredibly hot!
-So the best time to visit Death Valley is really any season that isn’t summer.
+So the best time to visit Death Valley and plan a Death Valley itinerary is really any season that isn’t summer.

 And summer starts early in Death Valley, so visiting in the early spring – sometime before May – is ideal.